nunit/docs/README.md

 * Run `docfx build`
 * Run `docfx serve` and navigate to <http://localhost:8080/_site>

-## How to Build These Docs Within GitHub Codespaces
+## How to Build These Docs Within GitHub Codespaces or a Dev Container

 Fancy using GitHub Codespaces for your work on these docs?
+Or want to work in the environment locally?
 You can!

 * Open the branch you want to work on in GitHub Codespaces
 * The tooling, VS code extensions, etc. that we use will immediately be available to you.